snayfach/AssemblyEvaluator/README.md

 # Assembly Evaluator
-Evaluate the completedness and precision of a metagenomic assembly by mapping contigs to a reference genome.
+Evaluate the completedness and precision of a (meta)genomic assembly by mapping contigs to a complete reference genome.

-Ideally, reads from reference genome should present in metagenome used to build assembly.
+Use this tool to evaluate an assembly when you know *apriori* that a reference genome is present.
+For example, if you "spiked-in" simulated reads, or if you are assembling an in-silico simulated metagenome.

+This tool will map the contigs back to the reference genome and answer three questions:
+* (Completedness) What fraction of the reference is covered by mapped contigs?
+* (Precision/Chimericity) Of those mapped contigs, what fraction is aligned to the reference?
+* (Quality) How long are the mapped contigs?
+What is their N50?

+Use cases:
+* Spike-in short-reads from a reference genome into a complex metagenome and assemble data into contigs.
+Use AssemblyEvaluator to evaluate the resulting contigs for precision and completedness
+* Other cases when assembling data where is a completed reference genome to map to
+* You can also use the tool to evaluate a set of genes identified from assembled contigs

 ## Dependencies
 * Python >=2.6